-Our students maintained the high academic standards in Mathematics Extension 1 and 2, English ESL and Advanced, Economics, Legal Studies and Languages.
-The results in languages were exceptional with Chinese and Literature and Japanese Beginners being outstanding performers, but it was pleasing to see other courses like PDHPE and Chemistry attaining good results with our students.
-Sixty-five percent (65%) of our courses performed above the state mean, which is a phenomenal achievement and supports our commitment to quality teaching that is taking place in the classroom.
+The Year 12 Student cohort of 2018 maintained the high academic standards in Mathematics, Extension 1 and 2, English ESL and Advanced, Legal Studies and Languages.
+The results in languages were exceptional with Chinese and Literature and Chinese Beginners performing at the highest levels, it was also pleasing to see other courses like Physics, Chemistry and Visual Arts attaining good results with our students in 2018.

+Overall MGS students performed at a pleasing level which is a commendable achievement and supports our commitment to quality teaching/learning taking place in the classrooms at Macquarie Grammar School.

-I thank all the students for their dedication and application towards their studies in achieving these results, also the teachers involved in the 2017 HSC are to be congratulated for their efforts.
-Of course, supportive families that guide and endure the HSC year are also to be thank and congratulated.
+I thank all the students for their dedication and application towards their studies in achieving these results, also the teachers involved in the 2018 HSC are to be congratulated for their efforts.
+Of course, supportive families that guide and endure the HSC year are also to be thanked and congratulated.